megazear7/dominero/README.md

 container2.title = "I was updated";
 ```

+## Testing

+`npm test`

 ## TODO

-Add unit tests for the following scenarios.
-(1) and (2) are already done.
+Add unit tests for the following scenarios and make code updates as needed.

 1. Single element
 2. Two elements side by side